 Kawasaki competes in 450SX/MX with the Kawasaki Motors Corp., U.S.A.
 (KMC)-operated Monster Energy Kawasaki team, and in 250SX/MX with the KMC-supported Monster Energy Pro Circuit Kawasaki team.

-Monster Energy Kawasaki’s ace rider Eli Tomac has won back-to-back titles in the 2017 and 2018 AMA MX championship.
-He will be striving to repeat the performance as well as capture the 2019 AMA SX title.
+Monster Energy Kawasaki’s ace rider Eli Tomac has won three consecutive titles since 2017 in the AMA MX championship.
+He will be striving to repeat the performance as well as capture the 2020 AMA SX title.

 Monster Energy Kawasaki